buddyd16/Structural-Engineering/README.md

 ## Wood Classes
 Currently only contains a method for wood stud walls. routine outside of the class will generate a P vs Lateral Pressure curve for a wall, generates a curver for each load duration factor.
 Also plots plate crushing with and without Cb and l/180, l/240, and l/360 cut off lines.

+## Wood Stud Wall Gui - depends on having wood_classes.py in the same folder
+a Tkinter graphical interface for the Wood Classes file - calculates stud wall capacities and shows pvm and pvpressure diagrams.
+Can take user loads and check against IBC 2012 load combinations, can also attempt to optimize wall stud spacing based on user input loads.